Biswa96/wslbridge2/README.md

 Run `rawpty.exe wsl.exe` command.
 This can also be any Windows console program.
 See the sample [screenshot](images/Headless_Mode.PNG) without headless mode.

-### wslbridge2: connect WSL1 with AF_INET sockets
+### wslbridge2: connect with WSL using network sockets

 Place `wslbridge2.exe` and `wslbridge2-backend` in same Windows folder.
 Run `wslbridge2.exe`.

 ### Options

-Running `wslbridge2.exe` and `hvpty.exe` will open default WSL distribution.
+Running `wslbridge2.exe` will open default shell in default WSL distribution.
-Make sure the WSL version matches with the executable name as stated above.
-Options are similar for both WSL1 and WSL2 binaries.
-Here are the options:
+Here are the list of valid options:

 * `-b` or `--backend`: Overrides the default path of backend binaries.
 * `-d` or `--distribution`: Run the specified distribution.